openshift/openshift-origin-design/web-console/developer/topology/topology.md

 ### 1. Navigation item:
+'Topology' under the Developer perspective of OpenShift.

 ### 2. Masthead
-The masthead in topology view includes the project and application selector
+The masthead in topology view includes the project and application selector.

 ### 3. Topology Canvas
 This is the area where the workloads are visually placed in the Topology view.